McKlaud76/TMX128K/README.md

 The version 0.2 will be open with the schematic diagram and Gerber files available to the publiic.
 The CPLD impletmentation is closed and the pre-compilied file will be available only.

 Note that any other inteface with its own ROM requires additional wiring around /ROMCS lines (towards TC2068 and incomming from any other extenal interface).
 The wiring enables compability with interfaces like DivMMC/DivSD.
-Also the sequence of interfaces connected to TC2068 is cricital.
-The first device attached to the computer edge connector must be TMX128 otherwise it will now work correctly.
+Also the order of interfaces connected to TC2068 is cricital.
+The first device attached to the computer's edge connector must be TMX128 otherwise it will now work correctly.

 ### Use with TC2048